Skip to main content

 It is undoubtedly true that having a wide and varied diet may provide you with the amount of prebiotic fiber you need for your diet.
 But studies have shown that more than 95% of Americans don’t consume enough fiber in their daily diets.

 This is where prebiotic fiber supplements can help.
-Taking a prebiotic supplement such as baobab fruit powder is easy to ensure you’re meeting your daily fiber needs to help support good gut health.[3]
+Taking a prebiotic supplement such as Baobab fruit powder is easy to ensure you’re meeting your daily fiber needs to help support good gut health.

-How much prebiotic fiber to take per day?
+How much Prebiotic Fiber to take per day?

 The recommended fiber for women and men in their diets is 25 and 38 grams, respectively.
 While there is no recommended intake or daily allowance for prebiotics in healthy people, taking 8 grams of Baobab powder daily has been shown to benefit digestive health.